 It means that all Coles Brand fresh pork, ham and bacon are sourced from farms that only use gestation stalls for a maximum of 24 hours, as opposed to the industry standard of 10 days.
-This major animal welfare initiative means that approximately 34,000 mother pigs are no longer kept in small, single-pig stalls for long periods.
+This major animal welfare initiative means that approximately 49,000 mother pigs are no longer kept in small, single-pig stalls for long periods during their pregnancy.

-All Coles Brand eggs are cage free.
+All Coles Brand shell eggs are cage free.
 They are either barn laid or free range.

 Our Coles Brand free range and barn laid standard aligns with the five freedoms and requires that hens are free to display their natural behaviours by having access to nest boxes, perches and litter for dust bathing.